Kongrith/Kongrith/README.md

 **I'm Kongrith Komasatid**.
 You can call me ✨ _Cartoon_ ✨.
 Let me introduce my personality as below;

+🎓 Graduated a M.Eng @Chula where I studied the 🎯 Master thesis, namely "_Long-term Thailand electrical energy consumption forecasting with an artificial neural network approach_".

 🎓 Graduated a D.Eng @KMITL where I studied the 🎯 doctoral thesis, namely "_Generation Expansion Planning Under Extended Conditions Using Simheuristic Approach_".